FREE SHIPPING: UK £38 USA $48 Canada $75 EU €75 REST OF WORLD £300

 13. Mung bean sprouts

-Like lentils, mung bean sprouts are a natural source of DAO, but they also contain vitamin C and quercetin which are both antihistamines.
+Like lentils, mung bean sprouts are a natural source of DAO, but they also contain vitamin C and quercetin, which, as we mentioned, are both antihistamines.

 14. Broccoli

-Broccoli is high in the antihistamine vitamin C, but broccoli also contains sulforaphane which has been found to help stabilise mast cells.
+Broccoli is high in the antihistamine vitamin C, but broccoli also contains sulforaphane, which has been found to help stabilise mast cells.15.
+Cauliflower

 Like its cousin broccoli, cauliflower is also a good source of both vitamin C and sulforaphane.